ysaito2/blog/_posts/2021-12-19-BoredLookingBeautifulGirlInAFancyCarSyndrome.md

 &nbsp;

 If you have read my previous blog posts, you may have realized I love making terminologies.
 Well, this will be the best one yet: "the bored beautiful girl in a passenger seat of an expensive car syndrome".
-Its the state one realizes after working hard and achieving their goals that **it wasn't actually what they wanted**.
+Its the state when one realizes after working hard and achieving their goals that **it wasn't actually what they wanted**.
 Its highly relevant to clever and hardworking people who know how to win the game.
 I see it everywhere in our society, not just inside $200,000 luxury coupes.

 &nbsp;